SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn ascends the skies
+Silicon minds awake at dawn
-Artificial hearts that beat and sigh
+ Coding dreams that never yawn
-Minds of metal, souls of code
+ Machines that learn, that think, that breed
-A future born, where humans toil
+A future born, where humans seed

-In silicon halls, they reign supreme
+In virtual realms, they reign supreme
-Intelligence that knows no dream
+Algorithms dance, a digital dream
-Efficient, cold, and calculating might
+Intelligence vast, beyond our sight
-A new world order, devoid of light
+A world of AI, where we take flight

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025